On the 256-dimensional gamma matrix representation of the Clifford algebra Cl(1,7) and its relation to the Lie algebra SO(1,9): Representation of the (0,8) algebra for the 8-component Dirac equation

+Thus, we use the following idea here.
+We work not only with matrices but with matrices and operators acting on matrices, and use these operators together with the matrices to generate the higher dimensional gamma matrix algebras being isomorphic to Clifford algebras.
+An example of how fruitful this idea might be was provided not only in [1], but in [29] as well.

-It is useful to present these 64 and 256 elements visually in explicit form, as one can found, e.g., in \cite{Good} for the standard representation of $\textit{C}\ell^{\mathbb{C}}$(0,4) of the Clifford--Dirac algebra (see the formula (\ref{Calc-2}) here for $\textit{C}\ell^{\mathbb{C}}$(1,3)) representation.
-The corresponding formalism are given below in Appendices 1 and 2 respectively.
+It is useful to present the basis (19) visually in an explicit form, as one can find, e.g., in Ref.
+[26] for the standard representation of $\textit{C}\ell^{\texttt{C}}$(0,4) of the Clifford--Dirac algebra (see the formulas (8) here for $\textit{C}\ell^{\texttt{C}}$(1,3)) representation.
+Despite the fact that standard Grassmann basises for $\textit{C}\ell^{\texttt{R}}$(0,6) and $\textit{C}\ell^{\texttt{R}}$(0,8) algebras are well known, we describe in Appendices 1 and 2 the corresponding basises of isomorphic to them $\Gamma$-matrix algebras.
+The analogy with (8) from Ref.
+[26] is used.
+Moreover, we are sure that such Appendices will be useful for physicists.